PedroMagar/MISA-I/README.md

 # MISA-I
-**My ISA version 1** is a 8-bit MISC (stretching its meaning) compatible ISA (in the end, the implementation is what matters) made to be functional, efficient and competitive against well established architectures (AKA z80 / MOS 6502).
+**My ISA version 1** is a 8-bit MISC (stretching really hard its meaning) ISA made to be functional, efficient and competitive against well established architectures (AKA z80 / MOS 6502).
 The goal is to see how much could be improved upon the aged ISA's if they were designed with a modern concept in mind.
 >The specification is still in development and there is still a long way to go...

 ## Architecture